Dril: Other projects

-Books
+Patreon account and books

 In January 2017, dril opened a Patreon account for fans to make monthly payments in support of his tweets and various future projects, including "video, illustration, and long-form writing."
 On the Patreon, dril described his plans for two book projects: an elaborate art book "with a narrative adjacent to the 'Mythos' surrounding my posts" and a "best of"-style compilation of tweets as a coffee table book with bonus content.
-By October 2017, the account received $2,200 a month from fans.
+The account's monthly revenue was $2,200 as of October 2017 and $1,468 as of April 2023.
+Dochney said he earned "as much money as a Kmart manager or something" from his Patreon and other dril-related endeavors, which are his primary source of income.

 Dril published his first book, Dril Official "Mr. Ten Years" Anniversary Collection, in August 2018.
 The book compiles the account's best tweets from its first ten years, as selected by the author, along with new original illustrations.
 A second book, The Get Rich and Become God Method, was published in 2020.
-His third, The Dril Archives, was published in December of 2022.
+His third, The Dril Archives, was published in December 2022.
 It contains 10,000 posts and was released simultaneously in four editions, each being a different ordering: chronologically (titled Eternal), alphabetically (Refined), by most likes (Beloved) and randomly (Chaotic).
+Dril revealed he had written another book, titled How to Cheat at Casino Games by Being a Bitch, at a Truthpoint live performance in January 2023, when a supposed raffle to give a single copy of the book to an audience member instead ended with dril ripping up the printed manuscript in a performative rage.
+The pages were thrown to the crowd; based on recovered portions of the text, How to Cheat at Casino Games by Being a Bitch did appear to be a new original comedic narrative, not just a stage prop for the show.